List Of Festivals Celebrated In The Month Of May

 What is Special: Sital Sasthi is the celebration of the divine marriage of Lord Shiva and Goddess Parvati on ‘sasthi’ (6th day) during the ‘Shukla Paksha‘.

 Shani Jayanti is also known as Shani Amavasya is celebrated on the new moon day of Jyeshtha Krishna Paksha.
-Shani Dev is the son of Sun god, he is considered the god of justice and death.
+Shani Dev is the son of the Sun-god, he is considered the god of justice and death.
 Their color is black, he is given the third and seventh vision.
 Saturn is the slowest moving planet and he is the ruling deity of Planet Saturn.
 He is very fond of leading the life of a yogi and an ascetic.
 This is the reason that a person starts talking about salvation in the condition of Saturn.
 On the day of Shani Jayanti, in all the major Shani temples located in India, devotees offer prayers related to Shani Dev and pray for freedom from Shani suffering.

 When: May 22, 2020.